 Ian Robertson, Dean of Work, Ext.
 3019

-Ellen Graves, Assistant Dean of Work, Ext.
+Ellen Graves, Director of Work Learning and Programs, Ext.
 2007

 Work Program Office, Log Cabin

-All resident students are required to work.
+All residential students are required to work 240 hours per semester, 480 hours per academic year.
 All students must work in the College’s Work Program to graduate (see chart below).

 |Entering as Junior or Senior (60+ credit hours)||240 hours|

 Students reduce their educational costs by working 15 hours a week (240 hours per semester).
-The Tax Reform Act of 1986 requires the College to withhold taxes from earned income.
-Students will be required to reimburse the College at the end of each semester for amounts withheld for taxes.
+At the beginning of each semester, students’ accounts are credited in anticipation of working 240 hours.
+The Tax Reform Act of 1986 requires the College to withhold taxes from these wages because they are earned income.
+Student’s state and Federal taxes are paid by the College.
+Students are required to reimburse the College at the end of each semester for these tax withholdings.
+As timecards are submitted, the balance on the student’s account is reduced.
+Students who end the semester undertime owe the College the difference between hours worked and the initial credit given.

 Commitment to total learning, including recognition of outstanding work performance, is part of the Warren Wilson tradition.
 Students are nominated by faculty, staff, volunteers, and fellow students to receive awards at the end of the academic year.
 The following eleven awards are available:

-The history of a student’s performance will be noted on the Work Program transcript.
-Learning and Performance grades earned, honors received, and conduct actions will become part of the transcript.
+A student’s work performance history is noted on their Work Program transcript including Learning and Performance grades earned, honors received, and conduct actions.
 A release of information form will need to be completed by the student in order to provide information to inquiring employers.
-Work Program transcripts are available upon request from the WPO.
+A student’s Work Program transcript is available upon request.

 During the year, work crew assignments may be changed in cases of medical or disciplinary need or at the Work Program’s determination.
-To change crews, you must file either a Medical Crew Change Request or Non-Medical Crew Change Request with the Work Program Office.
+To request to change crews, students must complete either a Medical Crew Change Request or Non-Medical Crew Change Request with the Work Program Office.
+These forms are available online or in the WPO.
 All crew changes begin with talking with the Work Program staff.
 The Dean of Work, or the Dean’s designee, will review all crew changes.
 A student may participate only on those crews assigned by the Work Program Office, even to make up under time hours.

-Most crews work between the hours of 8 A.M.-12 noon and 1-5 P.M.
-Some crews, such as Dining Services, Public Safety, Library, Farm and Building Maintenance, require evening and weekend work.
-Certain crews require a three-hour block for a student to be considered for employment.
+Most crews work between the hours of 8 am - 12 noon and 1 - 5 pm.
+Some crews, such as Dining Services, Public Safety, Library, Farm, and Building Maintenance, require evening and weekend work.
+Certain crews require a three-hour block or a two-year commitment for a student to be considered for employment.
 Other crews allow split schedules.

-Students are required to maintain their work hours by submitting a web-based time card each Monday.
-Once submitted, the Supervisor will review the information and then submit the information to the Work Program Office.
+Students are required to maintain their work hours by submitting an electronic timecard each Monday.
+Once submitted, the supervisor reviews and either approves or rejects the timecard.
+Once approved the timecards moves to the Office of Accounting.
+If the supervisor believes an adjustment is needed to the submitted timecard, they can reject the card with an explanation.
+It is the student’s responsibility to correct and resubmit all rejected timecards.
 For time-keeping purposes, the workweek begins on Monday and ends the following Sunday.
-At the end of the semester, students are allowed two weeks to submit any previously un-submitted hours.
-No time cards will be accepted after this deadline.
+At the end of the semester, students are allowed two weeks to submit any previously un-submitted hours or credit.
+No time cards or credit will be accepted after this deadline.

 Undertime results when a student does not work the expected fifteen hours per week during the academic year or does not obtain work credit for hours lost due to illness or emergency leave.
 Actions taken for failure to complete total hours contracted (undertime) are: